Lung Cancer

 Lung cancer occurs when abnormal growths (tumors) invade healthy tissue.
 If lung cancer touches your life, turn to our experts.
 The highly skilled team of lung cancer doctors at Mays Cancer Center, home to UT Health San Antonio MD Anderson, includes doctors who have additional training through fellowships.

-You’ll have access to the best available treatments, including sophisticated surgical procedures and cancer-fighting drugs.
-And with years of experience, both individually and as a team, we’ll tailor services to your needs.
+You’ll have access to treatments that are among the most advanced, including sophisticated surgical procedures and cancer-fighting drugs.
+And because our doctors offer years of experience, both individually and as a team, you can be confident that you’re receiving among the latest care, tailored to your needs.
 Find out more about our lung cancer program.

 What you need to know about lung cancer